 This is a spring edition to enjoy this lovely kind of pasta all year long.
-Rather than filling it with ground meat, I decided for a delicate filling of Ricotta and Parmesan cheese.
-The Parmesan cheese gives it that extra taste and salinity, which as a result, complements perfectly the creamy asparagus sauce.
+Rather than filling it with ground meat, I decided for a delicate filling of Ricotta and Parmigiano cheese.
+The Parmigiano cheese gives it that extra taste and salinity, which as a result, complements perfectly the creamy asparagus sauce.

 Information about the Ingredients:

 The Parmesan cheese must be of good quality in order to enhance the flavors and give the right balance in the filling, otherwise you’ll end up with a blend ricotta filling.
 I used Parmigiano Reggiano DOP (here I can only find the basic aged 12 months, but if you can find it aged for 24 or 30 months I highly recommend it.
 It will have a much stronger taste and will add more flavor to the filling).

 As for the asparagus, I chose the small and thin variety which cooks faster, is more tender and has a stronger yet slightly bitter taste.
 You can also use the thicker variety cutting it in thin strips.